purplediane/purplediane.github.io/_posts/2018-09-25-djangocon_eats.md

 Very Close:

-[Sammy's Woodfired Pizza][sammys].
-Full-service chain with a contemporary feel serves unique thin-crust pies, small plates & wine.
+[Sammy's Woodfired Pizza][sammys]. 🍕 🌮 Full-service chain with a contemporary feel serves unique thin-crust pies, small plates & wine.
 PurpleDiane says *Try the Duck Tacos and Crispy Brussel Sprouts appetizers.
 Quinoa salad also delicious.
 I've never actually had pizza here.*

-[California Fish Grill][fishgrill].
-Relaxed chain serving fried & charbroiled seafood, plus chicken & fish tacos, beer & wine.
+[California Fish Grill][fishgrill]. 🍤 🐟 Relaxed chain serving fried & charbroiled seafood, plus chicken & fish tacos, beer & wine.
 PurpleDiane says *It's all yummy and super fresh.*

 Easy walk in the parking lot:

-[On The Border Mexican Grill & Cantina][border].
-Casual restaurant chain featuring Tex-Mex standards such as fajitas, burritos & grilled meats.
+[On The Border Mexican Grill & Cantina][border]. 🌶 🌮 Casual restaurant chain featuring Tex-Mex standards such as fajitas, burritos & grilled meats.
 PurpleDiane says *Good for typical Americanized Mexican food.*

 More of a walk across the street is Mission Valley Center shopping mall:

-[Onami Seafood Buffet][onami].
-Spacious, kid-friendly Japanese restaurant with an all-you-can-eat sushi, BBQ & noodle buffet.
+[Onami Seafood Buffet][onami]. 🐟 🍆 🍣 Spacious, kid-friendly Japanese restaurant with an all-you-can-eat sushi, BBQ & noodle buffet.

-[Tender Greens Mission Valley][greens].
-Modern, cafeteria-style chain serving area sourced, globally influenced plates, sandwiches & salads.
+[Tender Greens Mission Valley][greens]. 🍳 🍗 Modern, cafeteria-style chain serving area sourced, globally influenced plates, sandwiches & salads.

-[Ruby's Diner][rubys].
-A '40s-style chain diner serving breakfast & American comfort fare, salads & shakes.
+[Ruby's Diner][rubys]. 🍔 🍟 A '40s-style chain diner serving breakfast & American comfort fare, salads & shakes.

-[Outback Steakhouse][outback].
-Boisterous Australian-themed chain serving steaks, seafood & other hearty steakhouse fare.
+[Outback Steakhouse][outback]. 🍗 🐂 Boisterous Australian-themed chain serving steaks, seafood & other hearty steakhouse fare.
 PurpleDiane says *Alice Springs Chicken is my favorite.*

-Even more of a walk through the mall and parking lot to get to [The Broken Yolk][broken] (great breakfast/lunch only) and [In-N-Out Burger][innout] (West coast's quintessential burger shop).
+Even more of a walk through the mall and parking lot to get to [The Broken Yolk][broken] 🍳 (great breakfast/lunch only) and [In-N-Out Burger][innout] 🍔 🍟 (West coast's quintessential burger shop).

 ### Fashion Valley Center
 Three stops **West** of Rio Vista stop on the Trolley at the Fashion Valley Transit Center Station:

-Lots of shopping and a food court for casual dining, contains a [Rubio's Coastal Grill][rubios], PurpleDiane's favorite fast food.
-Mall also contains an [Apple Store][apple] and [Microsoft Store][microsoft].
+Lots of shopping and a food court for casual dining, contains a [Rubio's Coastal Grill][rubios] 🐟 🌮, PurpleDiane's favorite fast food.
+Mall also contains an [Apple Store][apple] 🍎 and [Microsoft Store][microsoft].

-[California Pizza Kitchen][capizza].
-Chain eatery serving up inventive pizzas plus pastas & salads in a modern setting.
+[California Pizza Kitchen][capizza]. 🍕 Chain eatery serving up inventive pizzas plus pastas & salads in a modern setting.

-[Cheesecake Factory][cheesecake].
-American chain restaurant offering sizable portions from a vast menu including signature cheesecake.
+[Cheesecake Factory][cheesecake]. 🍰 American chain restaurant offering sizable portions from a vast menu including signature cheesecake.
 PurpleDiane says *OMG, the Cheesecake!*.

 Bit of a walk at the other end of Fashion Valley's parking lot:
 [P.F.
-Chiang's][pfc].
-Family-friendly chain offering creative takes on Chinese fare in a striking space.
+Chiang's][pfc]. 🍜 Family-friendly chain offering creative takes on Chinese fare in a striking space.
 PurpleDiane says *Take a car/Lyft to some of the Chinese restaurants listed below.*

 ### Old Town area

 San Diego's Old Town is 5 stops **west** from the Rio Vista trolley stop.
 This is the old historic district; largely a tourist trap, however, it's still a fun place to visit.

-[Barra Barra Saloon][barra] Great Mexican food and large selection of tequila.
+[Barra Barra Saloon][barra] 🌶 🌮 Great Mexican food and large selection of tequila.

-[Fiesta De Reyes][fiesta] and [Casa De Reyes][casa] Great Mexican food, often with live music.
+[Fiesta De Reyes][fiesta] and [Casa De Reyes][casa] 🌮 🌶 🌯 Great Mexican food, often with live music.
 Fiesta is outside on the patio, Casa is inside.

-Not close to Trolley stop, but worth mentioning:
+PurpleDiane has always enjoyed eating at both places.

+### Places to drive/Lyft to 🚗 🚕

+[El Agave][elagave] 🌶 🍸 In Old Town area, but not close to trolley.
-[El Agave][elagave] Not just typical Mexican food, this place has a Tequila Museum and more than 2000 varieties of tequila.
+Not just typical Mexican food, this place has a Tequila Museum and more than 2000 varieties of tequila.
 PurpleDiane enjoyed the food and margaritas.

+[Rockin' Baja Lobster Cantina][rockin] 🦀 🌮 🌶 In Old Town area, but not close to trolley.
-[Rockin' Baja Lobster Cantina][rockin] Very fun, upbeat place.
+Very fun, upbeat place.
 Might be kind of loud, depending on which room you are in.
 PurpleDiane had a fun time there.

-### Places to drive/Lyft to

-[Eclipse Chocolate][eclipse] In South Park.
+[Eclipse Chocolate][eclipse] 🍫 ☕️ In South Park.
 Delicious food and lots of chocolate options.
 PurpleDiane says *Super Yum!
-If you love chocolate, you'll love this place!* (Thanks to @hayleydenb for the reminder, I don't know how I forgot to add it.)
+If you love chocolate, you'll love this place!*
+(Thanks to @hayleydenb for the reminder, I don't know how I forgot to add it.)

 Some of the best Chinese food is in the Kearney Mesa area.
-PurpleDiane recommends the first 3 places for dinner or Dim Sum (lunch only):
+PurpleDiane recommends the first 3 places for dinner or Dim Sum ( Dim Sum is lunch only):

-[Emerald Seafood Chinese][emerald] PurpleDiane has been going here for ~~mumble~~ many years.
+[Emerald Seafood Chinese][emerald] 🏮 🐟 🍚 PurpleDiane has been going here for ~~mumble~~ many years.
 Great dim sum, roast duck and (of course) seafood.

-[Jasmine Seafood Chinese][jasmine] Excellent Chinese food, including dim sum from carts.
+[Jasmine Seafood Chinese][jasmine] 🏮 🐟 🍚 Excellent Chinese food, including dim sum from carts.

-[China Max][chinamax] has dim sum, but it's small so no carts, you order from the menu.
+[China Max][chinamax] 🏮 🐟 🍚 Has dim sum, but the restaurant is small so no carts, you order from the menu.
 Great food though.

 Other Chinese/Asian restaurants in Kearney Mesa:

-[Kura Revolving Sushi Bar][kura] This place is very fun, but there is usually a long line, so put your name on their list online.
+[Kura Revolving Sushi Bar][kura] 🐟 🍣 This place is very fun, but there is usually a long line, so put your name on their list online.

-[Dumpling Inn][dumpling] PurpleDiane's favorite place to have Chinese dumplings.
+[Dumpling Inn][dumpling] 🏮 🍴 PurpleDiane's favorite place to have Chinese dumplings.
 Potstickers, Pork and Chive dumplings and Xiao Long Bao are fantastic.
 They also have vegetarian dumplings.

-[Tasty Noodle House][noodle] Lots of choices of noodle dishes and other Chinese food.
+[Tasty Noodle House][noodle] 🍜 Lots of choices of noodle dishes and other Chinese food.

-[Spicy City][spicy] Szechuan style Chinese food.
+[Spicy City][spicy] 🏮 🍚 🌶 Szechuan style Chinese food.

-[Mignon Pho and Grill][mignon] Fresh homemade Vietnamese food.
+[Mignon Pho and Grill][mignon] 🍜 🇻🇳 Fresh homemade Vietnamese food.

 ### Other parts of town

-[Apollonia Greek Bistro][apollonia] In the University Town Center area.
+[Apollonia Greek Bistro][apollonia] 🍗 🍴 🇬🇷 In the University Town Center area.
 Very nice Greek restaurant.
 PurpleDiane says *Try the Rigonato, Cretan Salmon or Gyros plate.
 The Galacto-Boureko dessert is totally YUM.
 My friends from Greece love the food here.*

-[Tom Ham's Lighthouse][tomham] On Harbor Island, excellent food and views of San Diego Harbor and skyline.
+[Tom Ham's Lighthouse][tomham] ⛵️ 🍗 🍴 On Harbor Island, excellent food and views of San Diego Harbor and skyline.
 PurpleDiane says *Not cheap, but I've never had a bad meal here.
 Lovely views, great service, and nautical ambiance make for an enjoyable evening.*

-[Top of the Market][top] On the harbor with spectacular views, wonderful seafood.
+[Top of the Market][top] ⛵️ 🍗 🍴 On the harbor with spectacular views, wonderful seafood.
 More expensive than most, but food, location and service are tops.
 It's next to the [USS Midway aircraft carrier][midway] and the excellent [Maritime Museum][maritime].
 PurpleDiane says *Go for the Happy Hour 3 - 6 PM*

 Also, my friend [Anna][ossanna] wrote a [blog post][annablog] about what she likes about San Diego.
 I'm not sure I agree with her comment that we have a "decent public transit system" - I don't think it's very good at all, but I live in the 'burbs where it's pretty much impossible to live without a car.